Kondratiev wave: Demographic theory

 Because people have fairly typical spending patterns through their life cycle, such as spending on schooling, marriage, first car purchase, first home purchase, upgrade home purchase, maximum earnings period, maximum retirement savings and retirement, demographic anomalies such as baby booms and busts exert a rather predictable influence on the economy over a long time period.
 The Easterlin hypothesis deals with the post-war baby-boom.
 Harry Dent has written extensively on demographics and economic cycles.
 Tylecote (1991) devoted a chapter to demographics and the long cycle.

 Land speculation

 Georgists such as Mason Gaffney, Fred Foldvary and Fred Harrison argue that land speculation is the driving force behind the boom and bust cycle.
 Land is a finite resource which is necessary for all production and they claim that because exclusive usage rights are traded around, this creates speculative bubbles which can be exacerbated by overzealous borrowing and lending.
-As early as 1997, a number of Georgists predicted that a depression would occur in 2008.
+As early as 1997, a number of Georgists predicted that a depression would occur around 2008.